Microsoft Formally Bans Emulators On Xbox, Windows 10 Download Shops

 I deleted Windows from my computer altogether this year after dual-booting to play game in Windows since... a long time ago.
 Although I don't get all the games I want to play in Linux (Fallout 4, The Witcher 3, Battlefield), there are enough games that I do want to play.

 Only Stand Alone or Everything?
-(Score:2)
+(Score:3)

 Games like "Mega Man Legacy Collection" use emulators.